 - Allow steaks to rest for 10 minutes before serving.
 Drizzle finished steaks with some of the warm marinade while resting.

-Other steak marinade recipes you might enjoy from around the internet:
+Other steak marinade recipes you might enjoy:

 - Teriyaki Garlic Steak Marinade from Drick’s Rambling Cafe